openjdm/openjdm.github.io/_sources/sunk_cost.md

 to place a Girl Scout bumper sticker on their car.
 These techniques are similar to the sunk cost effect in that prior commitments bear a great influence on future purchases.
-However, a key difference between the sunk cost effect and the two techniques is that “compliance is the dependent variable within the two techniques” (Arkes and Blumer, 1985,
+However, a key difference between the sunk cost effect and the two techniques is that these two techniques focus on compliance as their main dependent measure (Arkes and Blumer, 1985,
 p.
-138).
-Compliance does not usually play a role in the sunk cost effect.
+138), whereas compliance does not usually play a role in the sunk cost effect.

 Another theory similar to the sunk cost effect is cognitive dissonance